calebwin/emu/README.md

 # Emu
-Emu is a procedural macro for writing numerical computation scripts.
-Emu translates your code to clean, compact OpenCL code at compile time and stores the translated code in the `EMU` global constant.
-You can then use OpenCL bindings such as [`ocl`](https://github.com/cogciprocate/ocl) or [`rust-opencl`](https://github.com/luqmana/rust-opencl) to run code from your `EMU` on pretty much any GPU or CPU.
+Emu is a language for numerical computation embedded in Rust.
+Emu provides a single procedural macro for writing numerical computation scripts which get automatically translated to clean, compact OpenCL code at compile time and stored in the `EMU` global constant.
+To run the compile code, you can use any binding to OpenCL such as [`ocl`](https://github.com/cogciprocate/ocl) or [`rust-opencl`](https://github.com/luqmana/rust-opencl).
+More details can be found in [the book](https://github.com/calebwin/emu/tree/master/book), [the examples](https://github.com/calebwin/emu/tree/master/examples).
 ```rust
 emu! {
 	// adds a scalar to elements of a buffer